ramirezmz/ramirezmz/README.md

 ## About me...

-- :telescope: I’m working as a Software Developer at _Simbiose Ventures_ and contributing open source projects for building web applications.
+- :telescope: I work as a software developer at _Simbiose Ventures_ and contribute to open source projects in various communities

 - :zap: I like I watch movies, series, animes and play soccer or videogames.
 (Fortnite, CSGo, 0AD, FIFA)

 ## :fire: My stats: